 Most buy now pay later providers operate with a standard model:

-- You have to register as a merchant with these providers.
+- You have to register (and get approved) as a merchant with these providers.

 - Your customers choose the “Pay in 4 or 8” option at the point of payment and are taken to these provider’s sites to create an account or log in.
 They complete the payment and are redirected back to your site.